mobily-enterprises/js-kit/public/dojo.md

         - get `this.domNode` and emit the event `success` on it
         - run `this.onsuccess()` for the widget itself if present

-*** QUESTION: Doesn't this mean that in some cases TWO callbacks will be called when emitting 'success': one will be the listener set up with `widget.on('success', listener)` and one will be the widget's `this.onsuccess()` method?
-Is that the behaviour to expect?

 - When you use `dojo/on()` and `dojo/on.emit()` **with widgets** (the common scenario):
     - `dojo/on()` will simply delegate to `widget.on()` (which will connect `this.domNode` to the event, and (**TEMPORARILY, before Dojo 2**) will piggyback on the object's `this.onEvent()`